Search This Blog

 Four aspects of the worm made it effective is because it relied on social engineering to entice users to open the attachment and ensure its continued propagation.
 It relied on a flawed Microsoft algorithm for hiding file extensions.
 Windows had begun hiding extensions by default.
 The algorithm parsed file names from right to left.
 In this way the exploit could display the inner file extension TXT as the real extension; text files are considered to be innocuous as they can't contain executable code.
 It relied on the scripting engine being enabled.
 This was actually a system setting; the engine had not been known to have been ever used previously; Microsoft received scathing criticism for leaving such a powerful and dangerous tool enabled by default with no one the wiser for its existence.
 It exploited the weakness of the email system design that an attached program could be run easily by simply opening the attachment to gain complete access to the file system and the Registry.

-Cherry Q7i
+Cherry Mobile Q7i

 When Cherry Mobile had their promo on Q7i and slashed the original price 50%, I had to buy one.
-The first thing you will notice on Cherry Q7i is that it looks like a Blackberry phone.
+The first thing you will notice on Cherry Q7i is that it looks like a Blackberry mobile phone.
 The similarities are the QWERTY keypad and the size of the mobile phone.
 And since it is available on white and black, they resembles more.
 But other features are the television, radio, MP3 player, up to maximum of 4 Gb Micro SD, Dual SIM card.

 As I check more of the new Cherry Mobile 7Qi it is almost the same as other cellphone plus above features.
 But I did not expect a lot from this phone since it is one of the cheapest brand around.